Install tool

 The ENABLE_INSTALL_TOOL file

-The ENABLE_INSTALL_TOOL file can be created by placing an empty file in one of the following file paths:
+The ENABLE_INSTALL_TOOL flag file can be created by placing an empty file in one of the following file paths:

 Changed in version 12.2